Advice If Your Child Is Injured When Under School Care? – How Much Compensation Can I Claim For Personal Injury? – Help Guide

-If the personal injury claim is successful, your child will be awarded compensation for their injuries.
-The main part of a compensation claim is general damages, these compensate the victim for the pain, suffering and loss of amenity that their injuries caused.
-Your child will be able to access these funds when they reach the age of 18.
-You will also be able to claim special damages for the child’s injuries.
-These will reimburse you for any expenses their injuries have caused you, or provide funds to pay for any care they may need in the future.
-This could include: medical expenses, travel expenses, home adaptation expenses, at home care expenses and mobility equipment expenses, amongst others.
+Special damages could also be claimed to reimburse any expenses their injuries have caused, or provide funds to pay for any care they may need in the future.
+This could include: medical expenses, travel expenses, home adaptation expenses, at-home care expenses and mobility equipment expenses, amongst others.
 You will be able to access special damages, as needed.

 If your child has been negligently injured or made ill when under school care, use our personal injury claims calculator to estimate how much compensation they could be entitled to claim.
 Alternatively, call Legal Expert today and one of our advisors will give you a compensation claims quote that is tailored to you.

 |Moderate Neck Injuries||Up to £2,300||Soft tissue injuries that will fully recover in 3 to 12 months.|